Mean-field model for a mixture of biaxial nematogens and dipolar nanoparticles: The LGMSZ-B model

 \section{The LGMSZ-B model}

 We consider a system which is a binary mixture consisting of $N_{m}$ instrinsically biaxial nematogens and $N_{d}$ uniaxial dipolar NPs.
 Each lattice site can be occupied by a nematogen or by a dipole, the state of site $i$ being described by an occupation variable $\gamma_{i}$ taking the values 0 (dipole) or 1 (nematogen).
-Then, we define the LGMSZ-B model by means of the effective Hamiltonian
+Then, for an arbitrary lattice, we define the LGMSZ-B model with dipolar-quadrupolar couplings by means of the effective Hamiltonian

 where $A$, $B$ and $U$ are coupling parameters, with $A>0$, the sum is performed over pairs $(i,j)$ of neighboring sites $i$ and $j$ in the lattice, and the quantities $\bm{\Omega}_{i}\equiv \frac{3}{2}\left(\bm{\mathrm{q}}_{i}+\frac{\Delta}{3}\bm{\mathrm{b}}_{i}\right)$ and $\bm{\Theta}_{j}=\frac{3}{2}\bm{\mathrm{d}}_{j}$ are second-rank tensors associated with a nematogen at site $i$ and a dipolar NP at site $j$, respectively.
 By resorting to a simplified view of a biaxial nematogen as a rectangular platelet, the biaxiality parameter $\Delta$ can be interpreted in terms of the sides of the platelet, so that $\Delta=0$ corresponds to a ``rod-like'' object, $\Delta=3$ to a ``disk-like'' object and $\Delta=1$ to a maximally biaxial object \cite{nascimento2015maier}.
 In this paper, we restrict ourselves to the cases $0\leqslant\Delta\leqslant3$.